 Choose what works best for you.

-I’d love to hear about your goals and your challenges.
+I’d love to hear about your business, your goals and your challenges.